Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: The Time-Series Transformer: T2

 \subsubsection{Data Interpolation with Gaussian Processes}

 The raw time-series that is observed is irregularly sampled with heteroskedastic errors.
 A technique widely used to overcome missing data, and that can also provide uncertainty information is Gaussian process regression \citep{rasmussen2004gaussian}.
-This technique is a popular method that has been applied to Supernovae light curves for many years, e.g \citet{lochner2016photometric}.
+This technique is a popular method that has been applied to SNe light curves for many years, e.g \citet{lochner2016photometric}.
 Gaussian processes represent distributions over functions $f$ that when evaluated at a given point ${x}$ is a random variable $f({x})$, with mean $\mathop{\mathbb{E}[f({x})]} = m({x})$ and covariance between two sampled observations ${x}, {x}'$ as $\text{Cov}(f({x}, {x'})) = \mathbf{K}_f({x}, {x'})$, where $\mathbf{K}_f(\cdot, \cdot)$ is a kernel.

 An important aspect of applying Gaussian process interpolation to data is the choice of kernel.
 It was discovered in \citet{boone2019avocado} that for general transients a 2-dimensional kernel that incorporates both wavelength (\textit{i.e.} passband) information as well as time works well.
 It can be seen in \citet{boone2019avocado} that by use of a 2-dimensional kernel, correlations between passbands are leveraged and predictions in passbands that do not have any observations are still possible.
+Though it should be noted that predictions in passbands without observations will have significantly increased variance and extrapolations errors.
 As such, we use the Matern kernel \citep{rasmussen2004gaussian} that is parametrised by $\nu$ which controls the smoothness of the resulting function and set to $\nu = 3/2$.
 By performing Gaussian process regression and then sampling the resulting Gaussian process at regular intervals, we transform our previously irregular multivariate time-series to a now well sampled regular multivariate signal.
 The Gaussian process mean is sampled at regular points in time to produce $\mathbf{X} \in \mathbb{R}^{L \times M}$, where $L$ is the sampled time sequence length and $M$ is the number of passbands.
 This procedure is illustrated in Figure~\ref{figure:data-pipeline} (along with a final convolutional embedding explained in the following Section~\ref{section:timestep2vec}).